Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Introduction

-An interesting non-trivial aspect of the above problem is that the stability of unduloid depends on the dimension.
-Namely, a higher-dimensional counterpart of the unduloid, which we also call an unduloid simply, can be stable~\cite{PR,Li}.
-While the unduloids in higher dimensions were numerically obtained and their geometric quantities were computed~\cite{Miyamoto:2008rd, arXiv:0811.2305, Caldarelli:2008mv}, their stability has not been clarified completely so far (see statements (i)--(iv) in Sec.~\ref{sec:analysis} of the present paper for a correct description of known results).
-Therefore, in this paper, we comprehensively examine the stability of unduloids in all dimensions and parameter regimes by investigating the second variation of area.
-The results are summarized as statements (I)--(IV) in Sec.~\ref{sec:conclusion}.
+An interesting non-trivial aspect of the above problem is that the stability of unduloids depends on the dimension.
+There is a higher-dimensional counterpart of the unduloid that is an axially-symmetric CMC hypersurface in ${\mathbb R}^{n+2}$ ($n=1, 2, \cdots$) which is periodic and has no self-intersection.
+We call it also an unduloid.
+A half period of an unduloid from a neck to the next bulge (such as the left figure in Fig. \ref{fig:hz}) satisfies the boundary condition.
+We define its non-uniformness parameter as $s := 1-(h_{\rm min}/h_{\rm max}) \in (0,1)$, where $h_{\rm min}$ and $ h_{\rm max} $ denote the radii of the unduloid at the neck and bulge, respectively.
+Then, for any negative number $H$ and $s \in (0, 1)$, up to rigid motion in ${\mathbb R}^{n+2}$, there exists exactly one unduloid with mean curvature $H$ with respect to the outward-pointing unit normal and having non-uniformness $s$.
+Denote by ${\cal U}={\cal U}(H, s)$ a half period of such unduloid.
+Then, for the Gromov-Hausdorff distance, $\lim_{s\to 1-0}{\cal U}(H, s)$ is a hemisphere with radius $1/\vert H \vert$, and $\lim_{s\to 0+0}{\cal U}(H, s)$ is a cylinder with radius $r=n/[(n+1)\vert H \vert]$ and height $L=(\sqrt{n}\pi)((n+1)\vert H \vert)^{-1}$.
+While the unduloids in higher dimensions were numerically obtained and their geometric quantities were computed~\cite{Miyamoto:2008rd, arXiv:0811.2305, Caldarelli:2008mv}, their stability has not been clarified completely so far.
+Let ${\cal U}$ be a half period of an unduloid.
+Then the following results on the stability are known \cite{Athanassennas,Vogel,PR,Li}. \begin{itemize} \item[{(i)}] For any $n \geq 1$, if ${\cal U}$ is sufficiently close to a hemisphere, then ${\cal U}$ is unstable. \item[{(ii)}] For $1 \!\leq \! n \!\leq 6$, ${\cal U}$ is unstable. \item[{(iii)}] For $7 \!\leq n\! \leq \!
+9$ (resp. $n \!\geq \!10$), if ${\cal U}$ is sufficiently close to a cylinder, then ${\cal U}$ is unstable (resp.\ stable). \item[{(iv)}] For $n \geq 8$, there exists some ${\cal U}$ that is stable. \end{itemize} In this paper, which corresponds to an extended version of a letter by the present authors \cite{KM2}, we comprehensively examine the stability of unduloids ${\cal U}$ in all dimensions and parameter regimes by investigating the second variation of area with the help of numerical computations.
+The results are summarized as statements (I)--(IV) in Sect.~\ref{sec:conclusion}.
+A noteworthy result there is, roughly speaking, as follows: When $7 \leq n \leq 9$, if ${\cal U}$ is sufficiently close to either a cylinder or a hemisphere, then ${\cal U}$ is unstable, and moreover there exists stable ${\cal U}$.

+Especially, the existence of stable unduloid for $n=7$ and instability of a half period of an unduloid close to a hemisphere for $7 \leq n \leq 9$ are found for the first time in this paper.